top of page

 BLOG

-Becoming an Appraiser, Pt.
+Becoming an Art Appraiser, Pt.
 1

 The author after successfully defending her Ph.D. dissertation